First Aid 2024:Saving Precious Life In Case of Different Emergencies

 Step 1: Check for Responsiveness: Before starting CPR, make sure the person is unresponsive by tapping their shoulder and asking “Are you okay?”
 If the person does not respond, call for professional medical help immediately.

 Step 2: Position the Person: Position the person on their back on a firm surface.
-Kneel down beside them and extend your arms, so that your hands are positioned on the person’s chest.
+Kneel beside them and extend your arms, so that your hands are positioned on the person’s chest.

 Step 3: Start Chest Compressions: Place the heel of your hand on the person’s breastbone, which is the flat bone in the centre of the chest.
 Place your other hand on top of the first hand and interlock your fingers.
 Press down on the person’s chest with your hands, using your upper body weight to compress the chest about 2 inches.
 Release the pressure and allow the chest to rise.
 Repeat the compressions at a rate of 100 to 120 per minute.